Training Teachers of Students with Visual Impairments and Orientation & Mobility Specialists

 O&M Internship (Off campus; sites vary

 Cane I & II (TTU campus in Lubbock)

 Basic O&M (internet + on-campus weekend)

 Eye Anatomy (Internet + on-campus weekend)

-Foundations (internet or face-to-face on weekendes at TSBVI in Austin)
+Foundations (Internet or face-to-face on weekends at TSBVI in Austin)

 Basic O&M (Internet + on-campus weekend)